 Sheila was the founding executive director of Community Partners for Affordable Housing (CPAH), and served there from 1995-2015.
 In that capacity she oversaw development of 8 multifamily housing projects and 4 single family rentals (325 units), all developed to LEED or Green Communities sustainability standards.
 CPAH partnered with dozens of local agencies and provided an array of site-based services.
 Prior to that, she served as the Education Director for the American Public Power Association (APPA), and as the Director of Program Information and Research for the National Council of State Housing Agencies (NCSHA), in Washington, D.C.
 Before that she coordinated the HUD Project Self-Sufficiency pilot program for Portland/ Multnomah County.
 She has remained active on a variety of community associations and boards both in Washington, D.C., and in Portland.
 She holds a Bachelor’s in Political Science and Master’s in Public Administration from Lewis & Clark College.

-Loan Officer, Community Housing Fund
+Lending and Relationships Manager, Community Housing Fund